Noise analysis of the Indian Pulsar Timing Array data release I: Analysis techniques

 We now provide a brief prelude to the Bayesian model comparison techniques for selecting the best noise model.
 In this work, Bayesian model comparison is used for selecting the best noise model and for selecting the optimum number of Fourier modes for the selected noise model.
 Bayesian regression is then used for estimating the optimum parameters of the selected noise model.
 More details on Bayesian inference and Bayesian model selection can be found in Refs.~\cite{Sanjib,Weller,Krishak} (and references therein).
 We follow the same notation as in Ref.~\cite{Sanjib}.

 The starting point for Bayesian Model comparison is the Bayes Theorem, which states that for a model $M$ parameterized by the parameter vector $\theta$ and given the data $D$:

-where $P(\theta|M)$ is the prior on the parameter vector ($\theta$) for that model; $P(D|\theta,M)$ represents the likelihood; $P(\theta|D,M)$ represents the posterior probability; and $P(D|M)$ is the marginal likelihood, also known as the Bayesian Evidence.
-For Bayesian parameter estimation, one needs to evaluate the posterior $P(\theta|D,M)$.
+where $P(\theta|M)$ is the prior on the parameter vector ($\theta$) for that model; $P(D|\theta,M)$ represents the likelihood; $P(\theta|D,M)$ represents the posterior probability; and $P(D|M)$ is the marginal likelihood, also known as the Bayesian Evidence. \bthis{The priors used in our analysis can be found in Table \ref{priors}.} For Bayesian parameter estimation, one needs to evaluate the posterior $P(\theta|D,M)$.

 For model selection, we need to evaluate the Bayesian evidence, which can be defined as:

 To perform model selection between two models $M_1$ and $M_2$, we calculate the Bayes factor (BF), which is given by the ratio of the Bayesian evidence for the two models: